 Restoring the Grand Opera House

 In January 2020 the Grand Opera House embarked on its most ambitious restoration and development project in 40 years, aiming to return the beautiful 1895 auditorium to its original splendour, tell the Theatre’s fascinating history and improve customer facilities.
-Thanks to the support of lottery players and the National Lottery Heritage Fund, this £12.2 million 10-month project will secure the future of the Grand Opera House for generations to come.
+Thanks to the support of lottery players and the National Lottery Heritage Fund, this £12.2 million project, which is scheduled to be completed in March 2021, will secure the future of the Grand Opera House for generations to come.

-The Grand Opera House will reopen in late 2020 ahead of its 125th anniversary on 23 December.
-Audience members coming to see the first production in the restored Theatre – this year’s pantomime Goldilocks and the Three Bears – will notice many changes and improvements.
-As they gaze around the historic 1895 auditorium, they will be struck by the beauty of the plasterwork, decorative features, elephant heads, ornate boxes and ceiling paintings that will have been repaired, repainted, and restored to their original splendour.
+Audience members sitting in the restored auditorium will notice many changes and improvements.
+As they gaze around the historic 1895 auditorium, they will be struck by the beauty of the plasterwork, decorative features, elephant heads, ornate boxes and and ceiling paintings that will have been repaired, repainted, and restored to their original splendour.
 They will be sitting in brand-new, purpose-designed seats, replacing the cinema-style seats that have been in place since the 1960s.
 Carpets and auditorium drapes will also have been replaced, and a new, much-needed air handling system will keep the temperature comfortable for everyone.

 As the stage comes alive, shows will benefit from state-of-the-art sound and lighting, and although hidden from view, the ‘fly tower’, where scenery and sets are hung, will have been refurbished and upgraded.